 Especially now, when financial lives are getting more and more complex, you’ll need a well-executed will and other estate planning documents more than ever before.
 In this article, we’ll cover nine basic considerations that are crucial to preparing a will.
 However, the probate laws governing wills vary from state to state, so it’s important to contact a local estate planning attorney to assist you with your specific situation.

 Let’s start with the basic definition of what a will actually is.
 A will is a legal document that will allow you (the testator), to assign someone to manage your estate after you die, declare who will become the guardian for any children, and/or who will receive specific items or property from your estate.
 The person you name in the will to manage your estate is called the executor.
 In some states the executor is called a personal representative.

 To avoid that fate, we recommend creating a will.
-Here are 9 things to consider during this process.
+Here are nine aspects to consider during this process.

 - You will need witnesses.
 If you take the DIY route, you’ll need to find your own witnesses.
 State laws vary, so you’ll need to do a little research on what the requirements are.
 In many cases, witnesses cannot be heirs, for example.
 Again, we’d really recommend consulting an estate planning attorney who will be aware of the legal requirements necessary to properly “execute” (or “sign”) a last will and testament.